gregmakernexus/waiverdump/README.md

-# Project Name
-waiverdump
+# waiverdump

-is a browser automation directly targeting the Resmark Waiversign website.
+A browser automation directly targeting the Resmark Waiversign website.
 It is a Chrome automation using selenium webdriver.

 ## Installation